List of glaciers of Adélie Land: Zélée Glacier

 Glacier about 3 nmi wide and 6 nmi long, flowing north-north-west from the continental ice along the west side of Lacroix Nunatak and terminating in a prominent tongue at the west side of Port Martin.

 Probably first sighted in 1840 by the French expedition under Capt.
 Jules Dumont d'Urville, although no glaciers were noted on d'Urville's chart of this coast.

 Photographed from the air by USN OpHjp, 1946-47.
-Charted by the FrAE under Liotard, 1949-51, and named for the Zelee, corvette which accompanied d'Urville's flagship, the Astrolabe.
+Charted by the FrAE under Liotard, 1949-51, and named for the Zélée, corvette which accompanied d'Urville's flagship, the Astrolabe.